Diya050/TR-103-Daily-Diary/Week1.md

 Here’s the overall generative AI process.

-1. First, a person feeds the AI a large amount of data.
+1. First, a person feeds the AI a **large amount of data**.
 This could be anything from images and sounds to text and numbers.

 2. Then, the AI analyzes this data, looking for patterns and relationships between the different pieces of information.
-The neural network is trained on a dataset of examples of the type of output it is intended to generate, such as images or text.
-During the training process, the neural network learns to identify patterns and relationships in the input data and use them to generate new outputs that are similar to, but not identical to, the examples it was trained on.
+The **neural network is trained** on a dataset of examples of the type of output it is intended to generate, such as images or text.
+During the training process, the neural network learns to **identify patterns and relationships in the input data** and use them to generate new outputs that are similar to, but not identical to, the examples it was trained on.

-3. Next, the AI uses what it has learned to create something new.
+3. Next, the **AI uses what it has learned to create something new**.
 The neural network generates new outputs by inputting a random seed value.
 The seed value serves as the starting point for the generation process.
 The neural network processes the seed value and generates a new output that is based on the patterns and relationships it learned during training.
 For example, if someone gave the AI a set of images of dogs, it might use its knowledge of different dog breeds to create an image of a new dog that doesn't exist in real life.

 Generative AI can also complete more complex tasks, like writing stories or composing music.
 In these cases, the AI analyzes patterns in language or music to create something entirely new.